elonen/clapshot/_sources/index.rst.txt

 Clapshot server documentation
 =============================

-This is documentation for backend server of the Clapshot video review tool.
-The server is written in Python 3.9 and runs as a daemon on a Linux (preferrably Debian) server.
+Clapshot server is backend part of the Clapshot video review web app, that runs as a daemon on a Linux server (preferably Debian/Ubuntu).

+You can easily try it out in Docker before installing.
+See `Installation`.

+It requires Python 3.9+, SQLite libs 3.35+, FFMPEG and Nginx for hosting in production.

 .. toctree::
    :maxdepth: 2